 The best and most successful blogs are optimized for SEO.
 If you own a blog at WordPress and stuck on how to increase the blog traffic, then you are in the right place.
 This guide will help you to improve your blog traffic.

-This guide won’t teach you any secrets or tricks that automatically rank your site on the first page in Search Engine, but you will learn the best practices of SEO and optimizing the Yoast SEO that will hopefully make it easier for the search engine to crawl and understand your content.
+This guide will not teach you any cheats to rank your site in the top of search engine, but you will learn many best practices that will hopefully make it easier for search engines like “Google” to easily crawl and understand your website.

 If anyone doesn’t have your blog, check out our free guide – How to Start a Blog